 However, there may have been a very important reason you needed to detach, such as your mental, emotional, or even your physical well-being, so keep the reason(s) in mind as you move through the coming weeks and months.

 2. Be patient with yourself

 It may be hard to completely distance or detach from someone at first.
 If you’ve been involved with the person romantically for an extended period, the breakaway period can be a slow process and may take some time.
 If you’ve been friends with this person for years, the same applies.

-Some people try to detach from others cold turkey, but this can cause a lot of emotional pain, so it is best reserved for extreme cases, such as when the other person is abusive or poses a danger to your well-being.
+Some people try to detach from others cold turkey, but this can cause a lot of emotional pain, so it is best reserved for extreme cases, such as when the other person is abusive or poses a danger to you.

 Creating distance between and someone you were once close to is not easy.
 It can be complicated at the best of times, so don’t be too hard on yourself if you execute your plan perfectly the first time.

 3. Communicate honestly and effectively

 Before you take the space you need, let the other person know what’s happening.
 Again, there may be some circumstances in which you feel the need to cut ties completely and immediately, such as in a toxic relationship with an aggressive person.

 Still, it’s best to communicate what’s going on in your heart and mind with the other person in most cases.
 Let them know how you’ve been feeling lately and why you think physical space or distance might be a good idea.

 In communication, it’s important to be assertive.
 If you have a shy inclination, you may phrase your feelings and your plan as though they are a question.